jgillick/CyberGearDashboard/README.md

 ### Troubleshooting

-If the dashboard has trouble connecting to your device, try connceting via one of the [Python CAN tools](https://python-can.readthedocs.io/en/stable/scripts.html).
+If the dashboard has trouble connecting to your device, try connecting via one of the [Python CAN tools](https://python-can.readthedocs.io/en/stable/scripts.html).
 Once you're able to connect with one of those tools, use the same arguments to open the dashboard.

 For example